Boot Camps For Boys

 Going above and beyond boot camps for boys

-While boot camps are often beneficial for troubled teens, they might not provide a complete solution.
-Many boys need more than just the rigorous physical activity and strong authority structure that a boot camp offers.
-A more comprehensive program for troubled boys might include:
+While boot camps often benefit troubled teens, they might not provide a complete solution.
+Many boys need more than the rigorous physical activity and strong authority structure a boot camp offers.
+A more comprehensive program for troubled boys might include the following:

-- Team sports, which provide exercise while also putting boys in a setting where they can build trust and camaraderie with their teammates, in addition to developing rewarding relationships with coaches.
+- Team sports provide exercise while also putting boys in a setting where they can build trust and camaraderie with their teammates and develop rewarding relationships with coaches.

-- Mentoring, which brings trusted adults alongside boys to invest in their lives by truly listening to them, understanding who they are and what is going on in their lives, and helping direct them in personal growth.
+- Mentoring brings trusted adults alongside boys to invest in their lives by genuinely listening to them, understanding who they are and what is going on, and helping direct them in personal growth.

-- Academic programs, which provide boys with the opportunity to catch up in school or stay on track with their expected graduation date.
+- Academic programs allow boys to catch up in school or stay on track with their expected graduation date.

-- Vocational training, which helps boys prepare for a career outside of the military, while also giving them pursuits to continue engaging in back home.
+- Vocational training helps boys prepare for a career outside the military while giving them pursuits to continue engaging in back home.

-- Spiritual teaching, which can help change boys from the inside by guiding them into a transformative relationship with Jesus Christ.
+- Spiritual teaching can help change boys from the inside by guiding them into a transformative relationship with Jesus Christ.

 - Family support, which engages with parents and gives them tools to understand their sons and helps ease the transition to life back at home.

 Gateway Academy for Troubled Boys offers a comprehensive and effective program to help rebellious boys find themselves again.
 The school’s roots as a military academy still come through in the form of rigorous physical activity and a disciplined setting.
 However, the school is also part of Teen Challenge and uses a holistic approach to target the body, mind, and spirit.
-As a Christian organization, Gateway Academy is committed to using the Bible to help boys discover practical and life-changing truths and come into a vibrant relationship with Jesus.
+In addition, Gateway Academy is a Christian organization committed to using the Bible to help boys discover practical and life-changing truths and develop a vibrant relationship with Jesus.